 Parliament Hill Lido

 Built in 1938 and Grade II-listed, this Art Deco, stainless-steel-lined outdoor pool is the only one of its kind in the country.
 Diving into it is like entering a giant shiny metal bowl.
 A north London classic (and marginally warmer alternative to the wild ponds) Parliament Hill Lido is available for three swimming sessions each day.
-Enjoy a flat white and chewy brownies at the café adjacent to the huge pool.
+Right on the edge of Hampstead Heath, the 61-metre lido has plenty of room for everyone to enjoy.

-Parliament Hill Lido; Parliament Hill Fields, Gospel Oak, NW5 1LT
+Parliament Hill Fields, Gospel Oak, NW5 1LT, parliamenthilllido.org

 Serpentine Lido, Hyde Park

 Is there any other city in the world where you can swim in the capital's main park, right next to swans owned by Her Majesty the Queen?
 We think not.
 The Serpentine Lido and its accompanying paddling pool are great for both adults and children.
 A little bit of history: The Serpentine Swimming Club is the oldest swimming club in Britain, and its members swim every day in the Lido area between 6:00am and 9:30am, and also during the famous (and chilly) race on Christmas Day...
 We'll stick to the summertime option, thanks!

 It may be small but it certainly has character.
 Found atop The Curtain hotel in Shoreditch, this Moroccan-style heated pool offers a dip with a sweeping view of London's skyline.
 Open to hotel guests and Curtain members only, the pool is housed in the plant-filled conservatory with a retractable roof, which caters to London's unpredictable weather.
 A modern Mediterranean menu offers light and indulgent options for both lunch and dinner, after your small but essential paddle.